licoliu/pomy/site/plugins/markdown/README.md

-# Dillinger
+# MARKDOWN

-Dillinger is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.
+This is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.

   - Type some Markdown on the left
   - See HTML in the right